What are EDI Tools?

 ‣ Managed services/outsourcing

-When you really look at what most EDI tools offer, or fail to, so you can begin to see the wisdom of having all these features in one place on a cloud-based integration platform.
+When you really look at what most EDI tools offer, or fail to, so you can begin to see the wisdom of having all these features in one place using a cloud-based integration solution.

-Tools vs Platform: Why a Piecemeal EDI Tools Approach Is Not Enough
+Tools vs Solution: Why a Piecemeal EDI Tools Approach Is Not Enough

-With a single-platform approach to integration, the whole definitely IS greater than the sum of its parts.
+With a single-software solution approach to integration, the whole definitely IS greater than the sum of its parts.
 And this is because the traditional approach to using EDI as a B2B tool is broken.
 Far too often organizations are forced to choose between:

 • EDI vendors that fall short of actually transforming AND integrating EDI documents into back-office applications like an ERP, CRM, TMS, WMS, among others